The1Krutz/kcm_homework/README.md

    2. b
    3. c
 2. Brief explanation of your approach and any challenges you encountered
-   1. a
+   1. First problem encountered: I've never used Vue before.
+I used `npm create vue@latest` from the [Vue quickstart](https://vuejs.org/guide/quick-start.html) documentation to create a basic starter app.
+      1. I included typescript for comfort, and vitest becuase it might be helpful
    2. b
    3. c
 3. If you use AI assistance, provide a link to the AI chat or a copy of the chat history
    1. Nope

-## Notes to self - TEMPORARY

-- used `npm create vue@latest` to create a starter app
-  - included typescript and tests (just in case)